 - You must factor in the cost of gas and your time when choosing an online vs. a physical shopping experience.

-- Unfortunately Amazon Fresh does not come free with your Prime membership, but there are ways to get either a 1 or 3 month free trial.
+- Unfortunately Amazon Fresh does not come free with your Prime membership, but there are ways to get a 1 month free trial.

 What Do Customers Say About the Service?